-With some car accidents, fault is obvious: a driver ran a red light and hit a pedestrian.
-Somebody was texting and smashed into the rear bumper of the car in front at an intersection.
+In some car accidents, the fault is obvious: a driver ran a red light and hit a pedestrian.
+Somebody was texting and smashed into the rear bumper of the car in front of an intersection.

 Two cars might have tried to merge into the same lane at the same time, for example, and sideswiped each other.

 Or, one car might have made a safe left-hand turn through an intersection, but the vehicle that hit the car was speeding through a red light.